pamodmalith/pocketplant/README.md

       _(Note: Replace `[your_db_username]` with your actual username.
 You will be prompted to enter your password.)_
 5.  **Run the Application:**
     - change directory to `/src`
-    - _Insert command to start the local development server here (e.g., `php -S localhost:8000 -t public`)._
+    - _Insert command to start the local development server here (e.g., `php -S localhost:8000 -t src/`)._